wikihouse/viewer-experiments/display-wikihouse-stepup1/readme.md

 ### Build Series
 The 'Build' series of files seems to be growing into the specialty of creating new objects that are forks/clones/mini-me's of the equivalent WikiHouse object directly from user input.
-In other words, creating WikiHose Objects via parameterized functions.
+In other words, creating WikiHouse Objects via parameterized functions.

 [Build WikiHouse StepUp1 R4]( http://wikihouse.github.io/viewer-experiments/display-wikihouse-stepup1/build-wikihouse-stepup1-r4.html )